-Working remote due to the coronavirus?
-These 7 tips will help keep your connections secure
+Working from home due to the coronavirus?
+Here are 7 tips to help protect your privacy online

 The novel coronavirus is changing the daily habits of millions of people globally, including where they work.
 Many employers are telling their employees — or offering them the option — to work from home.

 Companies such as Apple, Google, and Microsoft have announced they are allowing staff to work remote to help protect against the coronavirus, or COVID-19, the name of the respiratory disease it causes.
 The idea: Protect health and help control the spread of the disease.

 If you decide to work remote, it’s a good idea to keep cybersecurity in mind.
 Due to the increase in people working from home, malware attacks and scams have become increasingly common.
 Australians have been warned by Scamwatch to stay alert and avoid following suspicious links sent via messages or emails.

 Tips to help stay secure when you work from home